Video games attract all kinds of people, from the casual gamer to the hardcore tournament champion

 - The Super Robot Wars series has Battle Masteries, which are optional, and occasionally difficult, goals to reach in a mission.
 Depending on how many Battle Masteries (also known as Skill Points) you have at certain points in the game, the difficulty will scale back to Easy, or up to Hard mode.

-- Sting Entertainment's two flagship GBA games, Riviera: The Promised Land and Yggdra Union: We Shall Never Fight Alone, reduced enemy Hit Points and other stats (notably, the Rage bar in Riviera) when the player lost.
-In Riviera, if you lost enough, you wouldn't have to fight the enemies at all (although this didn't work on bosses, for obvious reasons).
-Yggdra Union would just scale down until a certain minimum point, and then stop (although practically, the player is getting stronger all the time because of how the game handles experience).
+- Sting Entertainment's two flagship GBA games, Riviera: The Promised Land and Yggdra Union: We Shall Never Fight Alone, reduce enemy Hit Points and other stats (notably, the Rage bar in Riviera) when the player loses.
+In Riviera, if you lose enough, you won't have to fight the enemies at all (although this doesn't work on bosses, for obvious reasons).
+Yggdra Union just scales down until a certain minimum point, and then stops (although practically, the player is getting stronger all the time because of how the game handles experience).

 - Early in the Wing Commander series, there was supposed to be an adjustment of AI skills, in the games before Difficulty Levels.
 However, for many there's often little to no notice of much of a difference, in any of the games where this trope was in effect.

-- RN and EMT certification exams have a binary branching system, where your performance on each question will determine the difficulty of your next question.
+- Registered Nurse (RN) and Emergency Medical Technician (EMT) certification exams both involve branching difficulties.
 Because of this, if you correctly answer enough questions at the beginning of the exam, they will pass you without requiring you to finish.

-- The computerized GRE also does this, though you do need to finish answering all the questions; it just impacts your final score.
+- The computerized Graduate Record Examination (GRE) branches, though you do need to finish answering all the questions; it just impacts your final score.